Skip to content

 group contacts(source src, target patient: Patient) {

-src.phone -> patient.telecom as tel then {
+src.phone as phone -> patient.telecom as tel then {

-phone -> tel.value;
+phone -> tel.value, tel.system='phone';

 };

-src.email -> patient.telecom as email then {
+src.email as email -> patient.telecom as email then {

-email -> email.value;
+email -> email.value, email.system='email';

 };